 Amazon Prime Video

 WeVPN has a lot to prove in the streaming department, and another way to see how credible it can be is by testing it with Amazon Prime Video.
 The streaming giant started off small, covering countries like the United States, the United Kingdom, Japan, Germany, and Austria.

 Later on, it became a global service that is available everywhere except in a few countries like Mainland China, Iran, North Korea, and Syria.
 Just like Netflix, Amazon Prime, regardless of its global availability and the fact that it has 150 million Prime members, applies geo-blocking.

 It also assigns specific catalogs to certain regions.
 Of course, that’s based on the user’s IP address.
 Each country gets a different library, and with a VPN, users can access the most popular one, the American version.

-However, another common feature with Prime Video is that it too can block VPNs.
+However, another common feature of Prime Video is that it, too, can block VPNs.
 We’ve come across several providers that failed to get the channel to work in previous reviews, and the only thing we got out of them is this proxy error:

 “Your device is connected to the internet using a VPN or proxy service.
 Please disable it and try again.”